-In the previous step, you selected an AMI and clicked Launch Instance, which displays the Request Instances Wizard.
+In the previous step, you selected an AMI and clicked Launch, which displays the launch wizard.
 However, EC2 provides other ways to launch an instance.
-If you click Instances in the left navigation pane and then click Launch Instance, the Create a New Instance page appears.
-This page provides two ways to launch an instance:
+If you click Instances in the left navigation pane and then click Launch Instance, the launch wizard appears.

-This tutorial guides you through the Classic Wizard (also known as the Request Instances Wizard).
-Because we already selected an AMI in the previous step, the wizard appears on the second step, Instance Details.
+Because we already selected an AMI in the previous step, the wizard appears on the second step, Choose an Instance Type.